Teaching English in Cambodia in 2026: The Complete Guide

 How Teachers Commonly Find Work

-Most new teachers find work by approaching schools directly.
-Walking into language centres with a printed CV is still common in cities like Phnom Penh and Siem Reap, and this often leads to quicker results than online applications alone.
+Most new teachers find work by visiting schools in person.
+Turning up at a language centre with your CV in hand is still a normal and effective way to introduce yourself in Phnom Penh and Siem Reap, and face-to-face contact often moves things along faster than emailing alone.

 Schools also frequently post vacancies in Facebook groups and local expat networks, and recommendations from other teachers can open doors that aren’t advertised publicly.

-If you take your TEFL course in Cambodia, your training centre may be able to introduce you to trusted employers or point you toward schools that regularly hire newly qualified teachers.
-This kind of support takes a lot of the guesswork and uncertainty out of the job search.
+If you take your TEFL course in Cambodia, your training centre may be able to connect you with trusted employers and point you toward schools that are actively hiring.
+That kind of local knowledge removes much of the uncertainty from your first job search.

 Timing and Building a Schedule